Fill in the form to receive a free call from one of our advisers. We can also arrange to meet you for a free initial consultation at our office.

 Winding Up Petitions

-If you are struggling to pay your creditors in a timely manner, you may be presented with a Winding Up Petition.
-This is the most serious action that HM Revenue & Customs or another creditor can take against your company in order to settle a debt and will certainly be an action of last resort to procure payment.
+If you are struggling to pay your creditors in a timely manner, you may be presented with a Winding Up Petition, a legal notice put forward to ‘petition’ the Court to compulsarily wind up your company.
+This is the most serious action that HM Revenue & Customs or another creditor can take in order to settle a debt and will certainly be an action of last resort to procure payment.
 A creditor is able to present a winding up petition if there is a debt of more than £750 outstanding to them.

 Once the Winding Up Petition is presented, a court hearing date will be set at which the Court will decide whether there is sufficient grounds to pass a winding up order for the Company to be placed into Compulsory Liquidation.

 How will you know about the Winding Up Petition?

 A statutory demand will have preceded the presentation of a Winding Up Petition and this enables a period of 21 days for your company to either settle the debt outstanding or alternatively have the statutory demand set aside.

 The Statutory Demand will have been Served on the Company using Form 4.1 and will have been delivered by:

 – Leaving it at the registered office of the Company